Lonelywolf88/cloud-video-transcoder/A2_response_to_criteria.md

 ### Cognito groups

-- **How are groups used to set permissions?:** only admin users can delete other users
+- **How are groups used to set permissions?:** only admin users can delete other users video
 - **Video timestamp:**
 - **Relevant files:**
     -public/login.js